toquidapus/Necohydra/updates.md

 - Added extra bows with the mod *Iron Bows,* and gave them smoother animations.
 - Enabled the "Enhanced Ladders" feature on *Quark:* right clicking a ladder with another one will place it, allowing you to drop ladders downwards.
 - When the player's soul lingers §7(when §7the §7player §7needs §7to §7be §7revived §7from §7the §7*Hardcore §7Survival* §7mod), there is now a button that allows them to call for help.
+- Added the mod *Dropped Buffs.* Small chunks of health, absorption, haste, or speed now have a small chance to drop when entities are slain.
+- Added extra bows and crossbows with the mod *Iron Bows.*
+- Added the datapack *True Ending* to make fighting the Ender Dragon more intense.
+- Increased the maximum amount of saveable *Mine and Slash* characters from 7 to 8.
+- Reimplemented several *YUNG's Better...* mods, similar to past Necohydra versions.
+(Performance issues are now fixed!!)

 ### Visual Improvements
 - Updated the icon of the modpack.
 - Improved visuals on the main menu of the game.
-- Fixed all HUD to display properly on a basic 1080p display.
+- Fixed all HUD to display properly on a basic 1080p display at 2x scaling.
 - For all impacted screens, forced GUI scales have been removed.
+- Added a built in LUT map to give the modpack a more medieval theme!
+Fabulous mode must be enabled in the game's graphics settings for this to work.
 - Made *Loot Beams* compatible with *Mine and Slash.* (No more missing out on rarer items!)
 - Removed the mod *Clear Despawn,* as *Interactic* makes its added visuals not display.
 - A brief red flash now shows when the player takes damage.